susbo/trans-bsseq/README.md

 ### Version

 The current version is 1.0.
-For other the versions, see the [tags on this repository](https://github.com/your/project/tags).
+For other the versions, see the [tags on this repository](https://github.com/susbo/trans-bsseq/tags).

-### Authors
+### Author

 * **Susanne Bornelöv** - [susbo](https://github.com/susbo)